JavaCheatsheet/OysterCard/README.md

 ### Implementation
 1. User can travel in the one direction from Zone 1 to Zone 3.
-2. All the stations and zones are hardcoded. (for this version)
+2. All the stations and zones are hardcoded.
+3. Application does not take any input.
+A CLI based application runs.

+To run the application view:
+sdlc > 4.implemention > Development.md

 ### Next version features
 1. Bi-directional travel.